imrannawazz/HR_Analytics/README.md

 ### Analysis and Insights

-1. **Department Wise Attrition**
+### 1. Department Wise Attrition

    #### Observations

    ![alt text](https://github.com/user-attachments/assets/9d858754-0bd3-473a-b062-f28a45b7ae37)

  - The Sales department has the highest attrition rate, followed closely by the HR department.<br>
  - The Operations department experiences the lowest attrition rate. <br>
  - The Finance department, despite having a substantial number of employees, also faces a significant attrition rate. <br>

   #### Possible Reasons behind attrition